 Of course, lenders will check on the individual balances as well.
 This is important to see how well you manage your money across the board.
 You want to try to keep each individual loan and credit card to below 30%.

 Loans are looked at a little differently, though.
 The loan involves a regular payment plan, while a credit card is a revolving debt.
 They’re considered by lenders for your applications in different ways as they show something slightly different—your ability to pay down long-term loans and stick to an agreement vs. your everyday spending.
+You can go to Hard money lender Seattle for commercial bridge loans, multifamily loans, single family rental loans.

 Why is your utilization so important?